Pest Identification: Flies

-House flies are often called “filth flies” for good reason.
+- House Flies: House flies are often called “filth flies” for good reason.
 They commonly feed on decaying matter in sewers and landfills – it’s no wonder that they carry diseases.
 They’re usually less than 1/4 of an inch in length, with four dark stripes on their body.
 Sanitation can help, but installing window and door screens, caulking cracks and crevices, and placing traps also limits their ability to enter and infest your property.

-Fruit flies are tough to stop because they eat a lot of the same foods we eat.
+- Fruit Flies: Fruit flies are tough to stop because they eat a lot of the same foods we eat.
 They actively seek out common household sugary foods: sweet desserts, fermenting products, and – as their name suggests – fruit.
 But what makes them even harder to eradicate is their reproduction rate.
 During their short life span, female fruit flies are capable of laying hundreds of eggs that hatch within 24-30 hours.

-Cluster flies don’t spread disease, but their massive hordes may cause discomfort and threaten your business’ reputation.
+- Cluster Flies: don’t spread disease, but their massive hordes may cause discomfort and threaten your business’ reputation.
 They’re known to congregate along south-facing walls and windows to absorb sunlight.
 Infestations occur when they crawl through small gaps in windows and siding in the fall in order to hibernate in your home during colder months.
 Cluster flies are larger and slower than other fly species.
 If their large buzzing swarms aren’t enough, cluster flies also leave behind stains and odors when crushed.

-If you spot drain flies in your home or business, it’s a good sign you have a clogged or dirty drain somewhere.
+- Drain Flies: If you spot drain flies in your home or business, it’s a good sign you have a clogged or dirty drain somewhere.
 These pests breed in areas with standing water, and their preference for the slimy scum that forms in drains and sewers is how they got their name.
 Drain flies are very small, tan-colored insects with large, leaf-shaped wings and fuzzy hairs all over their bodies.
 Because they have an accelerated life cycle, a few drain flies can turn into a large infestation in no time.
 Though they cannot transmit disease to humans directly, they can easily spread bacteria from those dirty drains and sewer lines throughout the rest of your property.

 It’s easy to think a fly swatter is enough to stop flies, but their small size, fast reproduction cycle, and potential for spreading disease makes professional help the most reliable solution.
-At Advanced IPM, we provide pest control for flying insects and more in California and Nevada.
+At Advanced Integrated Pest Management, we provide pest control for flying insects and more in California and Nevada.